datadesk/census-data-aggregator/README.md

 #### Approximating products

 Calculates the product of two estimates and approximates its margin of error.
 Follows the bureau's [ACS handbook](https://www.documentcloud.org/documents/6177941-Acs-General-Handbook-2018-ch08.html).

+Accepts two paired lists, each expected to provide an estimate followed by its margin of error.

 ```python
 >>> owner_occupied_units = 74506512, 228238